Taylor Swift announces '1989 (Taylor's Version)' at 'Eras Tour' show

 Ahead of last night’s gig, fans had noted that the date – formatted as 8/9 in the US – was a possible clue regarding ‘1989 (Taylor’s Version)’.
 Before sharing the news onstage, Swift teased: “And so now here we are on the last night of the US leg of the ‘Eras Tour’.
 In the eighth month of the year, on the ninth day…”

-Her official website also changed to feature a sky-blue background prior to the announcement.
+Her official website also changed to feature a sky-blue background and animated birds prior to the announcement.
 Check out a selection of videos below.

 Taylor Swift announces 1989 (Taylor’s Version) will release on Oct.
 27, 2023 at the closing night of #TSTheErasTour in L.A. pic.twitter.com/lwxo7LfKcJ